matrix-org/matrix-spec-proposals/proposals/1772-groups-as-rooms.md

-    lexicographic order of their `room_id`s in case of equal `origin_server_ts`.  `order`s which are not strings, or do not consist solely of ascii characters in the range `\x20` (space) to `\x7F` (`~`), or consist of more than 50 characters, are forbidden and should be ignored if received.)
+    lexicographic order of their `room_id`s in case of equal `origin_server_ts`.  `order`s which are not strings, or do not consist solely of ascii characters in the range `\x20` (space) to `\x7F` (`~`), or consist of more than 50 characters, are forbidden and the field should be ignored if received.)

  2. Separately, rooms can claim parents via the `m.space.parent` state event.